7ep/r3z/docs/development_handbook.md

 JDK
 ---

-We need a minimum of Java 13 so we get the latest version of TLS, which is 1.3, and also there was a bug in TLS 1.3 that was fixed in Java 13.
+We need a minimum of Java version 13 to get the latest version of TLS, which is 1.3, and also because there was a bug in TLS 1.3 that was fixed in Java 13.

 Guiding ideas